Skip to main content

 • Millersoft added DV2.0 support to the original Data Vault Engine.

-• Apache Hop was launched and it was possible for Millersoft to convert Edwin's DVE to a new open source platform.
+• Apache Hop was launched and it was possible for Millersoft to convert Edwin & Co.'s DVE to a new open source platform.
 Thank you Matt Casters, Bart Maertens and the rest of Team Hop.

 • Postgres Foreign Data Wrappers arrived to enable the DVE to support any data base (works a treat for example on Actian/Ingres X100 tables).

 • Artificial Intelligence (AI) is driving the need for believable data.
 Data Lake staging areas are not mature enough to support interpolation by AI analysis.
-Ontologies are needed, and guess what, Data Vaults are ontologies by design (thanks again Dan Linstedt and AI engines understand them (with a little context).
+Ontologies are needed, and guess what, Data Vaults are ontologies by design and AI engines understand them with a little context.

 • Suddenly AI can write all the complex Data Vault queries.
 Suddenly meta-data driven Data Vaults can be created with AI.
-Suddenly Edwin Weber's idea has come of age.
+Suddenly Edwin Weber & Co.'s idea has come of age.

 • Millersoft added a Data Vault Docker container layer for orchestration and enterprise scale-out, we even have multi-tenancy.